katleschris/Count/README.md

 ```

 This will launch the app in your default web browser.
 You can now perform arithmetic calculations using the calculator interface.

+- To perform calculations, click the digit buttons to enter numbers and the operation buttons (+, -, *, ÷) to choose the desired operation.
+- Use the "DEL" button to delete the last entered digit.
+- Click "AC" to clear the calculator and start over.
+- The "=" button evaluates the expression and displays the result.
+- The "√" button calculates the square root of the current number.
+- Enjoy the interactive background that responds to your mouse movement.

 ## Technologies Used